yathit/sugarcrm-gmail-chrome-extension/README.md

  8. Use sandbox iframe.
 Use encryption.
  9. Don't delete or hide Gmail DOM element.

 Note: Due to Chrome bug for [optional permission](https://code.google.com/p/chromium/issues/detail?id=310815), currently we request All web sites host access for usability.
 We will reverse back to stricter host permission access when the bug fix.
-If you won't mind granting permission on each browser restart, an extension that does not require all host permission is available in https://chrome.google.com/webstore/detail/yathit-inboxcrm-core-edit/egebnnhpekhpmdagldbgkghcmgmobofg
+If you won't mind granting permission on each browser restart, an extension that does not require all host permission is available in [Core edition](https://chrome.google.com/webstore/detail/yathit-inboxcrm-core-edit/egebnnhpekhpmdagldbgkghcmgmobofg)

 Features